Tenedos: Antiquity

 Ancient Tenedos is referred to in Greek and Roman mythology, and archaeologists have uncovered evidence of its settlement from the Bronze Age.
 It would stay prominent through the age of classical Greece, fading by the time of the dominance of ancient Rome.
 Although a small island, Tenedos's position in the straits and its two harbors made it important to the Mediterranean powers over the centuries.
 For nine months of the year, the currents and the prevailing wind, the etesian, came, and still come, from the Black Sea hampering sailing vessels headed for Constantinople.
 They had to wait a week or more at Tenedos, waiting for the favorable southerly wind.
 Tenedos thus served as a shelter and way station for ships bound for the Hellespont, Propontis, Bosphorus, and places farther on.
 Several of the regional powers captured or attacked the island, including the Athenians, the Persians, the Macedonians under Alexander the Great, the Seleucids and the Attalids.

+Callisteia (καλλιστεῖα) were beauty contests celebrated across ancient Greece, with the island of Tenedos being one of the known sites where such competitions were held.